slidenerd/ec2-mean-test/EC2.md

 # How to install Node.js and MongoDB on EC2 the production hard way

 Hi!
 I got tired of reading guides on the internet that do no explain anything properly.
 And sorry to say this but the EC2 docs suck at explaining anything.
-This guide is designed for people who are total newbies to the whole world of Amazon, Ubuntu, NGINX and what not. **Even if you read 300 more articles on the Internet** I assure you, **this one post will blow away all of them.** **Bookmark this!** If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues) So are you ready?
+This guide is designed for people who are total newbies to the whole world of Amazon, Ubuntu, NGINX, LetsEncrypt and what not. **Even if you read 300 more articles on the Internet** I assure you, **this one post will blow away all of them.** **Bookmark this!** If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues) So are you ready?
 Great!
 Strap your seat belts, this s gonna be one heck of a ride!

 ## **About my local machine**
  1. Experience has taught me that these types of tutorials are super dependent on what my local machine, version etc etc is.